alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_uploadingdata.md

 [here]: https://docs.paperspace.com/gradient/data/public-datasets-repository

 The simplest way to upload datasets (or code) from your local computer to Paperspace is using a Gradient Jupyter Notebook.
 In general, Jupyter notebooks are incredibly powerful; they are an interactive python coding environment and allow you to run snippets of code to see how they function.
-They often used for tensorflow tutorials (you can download them too! [see the neural network tutorials available](https://www.tensorflow.org/tutorials/images/cnn) ).
-If you upload any jupyter notebook code to Paperspace, you can run it on a machine too!
+They are used for tensorflow tutorials (you can download them too! [see the neural network tutorials available](https://www.tensorflow.org/tutorials/images/cnn) ).
+If you upload any jupyter notebook code to Paperspace, you can use its contents to train/test a model as well.

 The following steps in this tutorial describe only how to upload datasets using the Gradient Jupyter Notebook feature.
 To learn more about how you can use these notebooks in paperspace, please refer [here](https://support.paperspace.com/hc/en-us/articles/115004535973-Getting-Started-with-Notebooks)